mcyee90/yahoo_keeper_scrape/ReadMe.md

 manager_df.head(12)
 ```

-    ["2 Gurley's 1 Cup", 'Bye Week', "Chi ShingT's Team", 'Cry me a Philip', 'Daized and Confused', 'Douglast', 'FirstRoundFlops', 'Free-Mangina', 'G', 'No bunny no fu fu', 'Seandon', 'Yeebola']
+    ["2 Gurley's 1 Cup", "Chi ShingT's Team", "Ching ShiT's Team", 'Cohen for Three', 'Cry me a Philip', 'DougTrio', 'FirstRoundFlops', 'Freeman 4 3...Losses', 'G', 'Mitch Please', 'Nags', 'wRonNgfulTermination']
     Who is the manager for 2 Gurley's 1 Cup?
 Matt
-    Who is the manager for Bye Week?
-Doug
     Who is the manager for Chi ShingT's Team?
 Chi Shing
+    Who is the manager for Ching ShiT's Team?
+Jake
+    Who is the manager for Cohen for Three?
+Sean
     Who is the manager for Cry me a Philip?
 Evan
-    Who is the manager for Daized and Confused?
-Sean
-    Who is the manager for Douglast?
-Jake
+    Who is the manager for DougTrio?
+Ron
     Who is the manager for FirstRoundFlops?
 Rajiv
-    Who is the manager for Free-Mangina?
-Ryan
+    Who is the manager for Freeman 4 3...Losses?
+Dai
     Who is the manager for G?
 Jiwei
-    Who is the manager for No bunny no fu fu?
+    Who is the manager for Mitch Please?
 Andrew
-    Who is the manager for Seandon?
-Dai
+    Who is the manager for Nags?
+Ryan
-    Who is the manager for Yeebola?
-Ron
+    Who is the manager for wRonNgfulTermination?
+Doug